 It took a while to get here and it took a long time for me to realise that one of the reasons I wanted to drink, and potentially the main reason I found it difficult to stop drinking at first, was because I associated drinking with companionship.
 I felt unlovable and was subconsciously convinced that my friends, my colleagues, and my family wouldn’t like me without the booze!
 I used alcohol as the glue for my relationships and the thought of not having alcohol scared me.

-Know that you are not alone and there is plenty out there to support you on your journey.
+Know that you are not alone if you want to stop drinking and there is plenty out there to support you on your journey.

 I’ve found community to be so important and friends and the recommendations below have been key to me enjoying and sticking with my alcohol free journey.
 Just yesterday I posted in one of the group’s as I was stressing before the Christmas Party and the support and guidance I received was invaluable – and not drinking on the night was actually easy!